 The implant placement refers to where the implant is positioned..under the Pectoralis Major (chest) muscle or over it, which places the implant only underneath the breast tissue.
-In almost all cases Dr. Kadz places the implants under the muscle.
+In almost all cases, breast augmentation procedures preformed by Dr. Kadz place the breast implants under the muscle.
 The breasts feels much softer and look more natural due to a layer of “buffer” (the muscle) covering the implant.
 Other significant benefits include: the long run opposing force of the muscle against the implant keeps the implant from stretching out the breast skin and a significantly less chance of capsular contracture (less chance implants get hard).
 Sub-muscular placement creates more tenderness for a short period of time post-surgery, but is worth it.

 Incisions and Scarring